Vivaldi is a free web browser developed for Windows, OS X, and Linux. It's extremely customisable and designed with power users in mind.

 Also, page loading animations are available in the address bar.

-The source C++ source code however can be downloaded and browsed from here.
-You can view it, but you can't make any modifications to it.
+The C++ source code however is open-source under a BSD license and can be downloaded and browsed from here.

 Con New and buggy